 At one point I thought Danish Oil would be a good ebonite protectant until I read the small print, the oil I was using is 70% toxic solvents and resin ester.
 I now use 100% mineral oil and a Sunshine cloth.
 The mineral oil is a cleaning agent on ebonite only.
 Guess what, it is distilled petroleum and petroleum does not play well with some rubber (I know – “loser”).
 Sticking with oils, REM and 3-in-1 oils have also been shown to accelerate the gas deterioration process.

 As mentioned, I do not use wax at all, I do not use a buffer and the only polishing I do is use a Sunshine Cloth.
 I am considering a polish that contains only a micro crystal abrasive in a water suspension – no wax or solvents.
 Micro-Gloss Liquid Abrasive appears to be a good choice.
 I bought a rare Esterbrook circa 1932.
 When the pen arrived it was clear the seller had applied a polish, I immediately got out 7,000 grit paper and did the best I could to remove any wax or polish residue on the pen.

 - Carnauba wax

 - Renaissance Wax

 - Mineral oil

 - Jewelers’ rouge buffing and polishing compounds

-I learned a lot and found out some of the things I have been doing could potentially cause harm long term.
+I learned a lot and found that some of the things I have been doing could potentially cause long-term harm.
 One of the purposes of this blog is to help others learn from my mistakes.
 Celluloid is not a concern for vintage pen collectors only.
 Montegrappa and Visconti are making beautiful pens from celluloid today.